appsmithorg/appsmith/contributions/ServerSetup.md

 MongoDB will now be running on `mongodb://localhost:27017/appsmith`.

+###Convert a Standalone to a Replica Set
+- Upgrade the MongoDB version to 4.4 or higher if it’s 4.2 or lower (https://www.mongodb.com/docs/manual/release-notes/4.4/#std-label-4.4-upgrade)
+- Close the mongoDB instance running in your local
+- Start the mongoDB in replica set mode and initiate the replica set
+    - mongod --port 27017 --dbpath <path/to/db> --replSet <replica-set-name> && mongo --eval “rs.initiate()”
+- One can use following commands to check replica set status:
+    - mongo appsmith
+    - rs.status()
+- By this time you should have the mongo running with replica set

 ### Setting up a local Redis instance

 The following command will start a Redis docker instance locally: